TobiasKoller/RomSetManager/README.md

 # RomSetManager
 Manage all your retro-roms.

+**NOTE**
+If you find any bugs or something that should work another way please open an issue-report.

 ## What is it about:
 If you have tons of roms lying around on your computer and these roms are named like
 ```